Isaac009/ML/Homework_3/cGAN/README.md

 * [MNIST](https://github.com/petewarden/tensorflow_ios/blob/master/tensorflow/g3doc/tutorials/mnist/download/index.md)
 Dataset contains greyscale 28x28 pixel images of handwritten digits.

+MNIST ("Modified National Institute of Standards and Technology") is the de facto “hello world” dataset of computer vision.
+Since its release in 1999, this classic dataset of handwritten images has served as the basis for benchmarking classification algorithms.
+As new machine learning techniques emerge, MNIST remains a reliable resource for researchers and learners alike.

+Images—consisting of a training set of 60,000 examples and a test set of 10,000 examples.
+Each example is a 28x28 grayscale image, associated with a label from 10 classes(0~9).

 ### Train The Model from the scratch
 ```bash
 python Homework_3/cGAN/tensorflow_MNIST_cGAN.py